Why I Started Pattern Engine

 Stewardship — patterns of ethics, power, responsibility, and what it means to govern tools well

-The seasons rotate every year.
+The seasons will rotate every year.
 Same themes, but the examples evolve with the world.
 Think of it less like a curriculum and more like a rhythm.
 A way of paying attention on purpose.

 Where I’m coming from

-I’m not a futurist.
-I’m not a thought leader.
 I’m a working engineer who builds these systems during the day and thinks about what they mean at night.

 My background is in software, infrastructure, and applied intelligence.
 I care about things working.
 I also care about what they’re working toward, and whether the people involved are being helped or quietly pushed aside.